Yes, we did it again! The #VDILIKEAPRO 2020 survey has been released last week and the insights are great.

-Windows Virtual Desktop seems to be on top of mind of the EUC Community.
-It not only received the largest percentage, partner solutions with e.g. Citrix and Windows Virtual Desktop as the second-largest number.
+Azure Virtual Desktop seems to be on top of mind of the EUC Community.
+It not only received the largest percentage, partner solutions with e.g. Citrix and Azure Virtual Desktop as the second-largest number.
 It’d be interesting to see how this development looks next year.

 The majority of respondents of the 2020 survey, 55.35%, is running and supporting the EUC infrastructure ‘broker’ as part of their own IT service while 30.5% is consuming the control plane or broker as a service.

 In which phase is your Desktop-as-a-Service (DaaS) public cloud deployment currently?